 You must make up an "I" (Incomplete) no later than one year following the end of the academic term in which it was assigned.
-The condition for removal of the "I" and the grade to be assigned in lieu of its removal shall be stated by the instructor in a written record.
+The condition for removal of the "I" and the grade to be assigned upon its removal shall be stated by the instructor in a written record.
 The procedure for handling the notification of an Incomplete is as follows:

 The Admissions and Records Office will provide the instructor a form in triplicate.
-On this form the instructor will state what the student must do to complete the course and what grade the student will receive if left incomplete.
+On this form the instructor will state what the student must do to complete the course and what grade the student will receive if the required work is not completed.
 The Records Office will notify the student of the Incomplete and keep a copy of the form on file.
 The instructor will keep a copy of the form on file.